-As a member of the Y, you do not have to sign a membership contract and you may end your membership at any time with 10 days’ written notice.
+As a member of the Y, you do not have to sign a membership contract and you may end your membership at any time with 10-days written notice.
 Members wishing to terminate should do so in person to complete the termination form and surrender membership cards.
 If you are terminating due to a health concern, we can suspend your membership (see Request for Membership Hold below).
-If you are terminating due to financial reasons, please ask to speak with our Member Services Director about financial assistance through the Guardian program.
+If you are terminating due to financial reasons, please ask to speak with our Member Services Director about financial assistance.
 All terminations take 10 days to take effect.
-Members who are being credit card or bank-drafted have 60 days past their last draft day to notify the Y of any discrepancy.
+Members who are being a credit card or bank-drafted have 60 days past their last draft day to notify the Y of any discrepancy.

 The YMCA of the Virginia Peninsulas is unable to issue refunds or credits for non-usage of the facility.
 Memberships are non-transferable.

 We offer membership holds to our members who, due to medical needs, financial reasons, or other unforeseen circumstances, are not able to use their membership.
 When on hold, we invite you to use the Y five times.
 We will stop your credit card or bank draft for 1-3 months in one calendar year, but you will not have to cancel your membership.
 There is a 10-day notice needed to stop a bank or credit card draft.
 Membership will automatically resume after the hold ends.

 Members are encouraged to bring guests to the Y. There is an annual limit of two visits per guest.
 An adult member (age 18 or older) must accompany all guests; a photo ID is required, and all guests must complete a waiver.
 Guests may be limited during certain programs, based on member volume.
 Members should check with the center for details on these limitations.